tesserahq/chrona/docs/api-patterns.md

 - **Standard Pattern**: Use for top-level resources (users, workspaces, entries)
 - **Nested Pattern**: Use for resources that are always scoped to a parent (workspace projects)
-- **Mixed Pattern**: Use for child resources where individual operations are commonly accessed directly (comments, attachments)
+- **Mixed Pattern**: Use for child resources where individual operations are commonly accessed directly (entry_updates, attachments)

 This pattern ensures consistency across the API while providing flexibility for different resource relationships.